Pece17/LinuxServerManagement/README.md

 Portainer is now installed on ```bustergraafinen```

-# Installing Geany on Buster (Work in progress) < Cleanup!
+# Installing Geany IDE on Buster

-Navigate to address https://tecadmin.net/install-geany-ide-ubuntu/ to view the instructions for installing Geany text editor on ```bustergraafinen```
+Navigate to address https://tecadmin.net/install-geany-ide-ubuntu/ to view the instructions for installing Geany IDE (Integrated Development Environment) on ```bustergraafinen```

-Open ```bustergraafinen``` terminal and configure PPA (Personal Package Archive) of Geany to your system
+Open ```bustergraafinen``` terminal and configure PPA (Personal Package Archive) of Geany IDE to your system

 ```
 sudo add-apt-repository ppa:geany-dev/ppa